 Homeowners insurance in Illinois is not legally required, nor is it a requirement in Chicago.
 However, if you have a mortgage, there is a good chance your lender will ask you to buy coverage before your loan is approved.

 Even without a home loan, getting homeowners insurance in Chicago is a very smart investment.
 Here are some other coverage options Chicago homeowners should consider:

 - Flood insurance: Because Chicago is located on Lake Michigan, many homes in the city are at risk of flooding.
 Flood insurance will help protect your home and personal belongings in the event of a flood.
 You should have enough flood insurance to cover your home’s rebuild value and the value of your personal items.
-The average cost of flood insurance in Illinois is $745.56 per year.

 - Scheduled personal property coverage: Homeowners insurance covers valuable items, but the coverage limits tend to be low.
 If you keep expensive items in your home, like collections, fine art, jewelry or electronics, purchasing scheduled personal property coverage will raise your coverage limit for certain valuables.
 Select your scheduled personal property coverage limits based on the value of the items you need to protect.

 - Identity theft coverage: In 2018, the Insurance Information Institute estimated 14.4 million Americans were identity theft victims.
 Many home insurance companies sell identity theft and fraud coverage, which will pay for identity restoration services, like credit monitoring.
 Most insurance companies offer a fixed amount of identity theft coverage.
 It is recommended to take the value of your personal assets into account if you are able to choose a specific coverage limit.